maccallumlab/meld/docs/tutorial/use_histogram/histogram.rst

 Analysis of histogram data
 --------------------------
-Prerequisite: histogram file e.g. :math:`distance_histogram.npy`
+Prerequisite: histogram file e.g. :code:`distance_histogram.npy`

 As illustrated in the above figure, for each histogram, we first evalute where the sum of density over a certain range (5 Å here) is larger than threshold (0.8 here), which indicates where is the most possible distance range between two residues.

-An example analysis script is provided in :ref:`analyze_distograms<https://github.com/ccccclw/meld/blob/del_simtk/docs/tutorial/use_histogram/analyze_distograms.py>`.
+An example analysis script is provided in `analyze_distograms <https://github.com/ccccclw/meld/blob/del_simtk/docs/tutorial/use_histogram/analyze_distograms.py>`_.

 After this step, we should obtain pairwise distance information like the following: